Ammonite (film): Plot

-In the 1840s, Paleontologist Mary Anning lives with her ailing mother, Molly, who helps her daughter run a small shop in Lyme Regis, Dorset.
+In the 1840s, paleontologist Mary Anning lives with her ailing mother, Molly, who helps her daughter run a small shop in Lyme Regis, Dorset.
 Mary spends the early mornings on the beach at low tide in search of fossils for the shop, with tiny ammonites being her most common find.
 When Mary returns, she helps her mother wash and polish a collection of eight animal figurines.

-One day, archaeologist Roderick Murchison visits Mary's shop with his wife, Charlotte.
+One day, Roderick Murchison, an archaeologist, visits Mary's shop with his wife, Charlotte.
 He expresses admiration for Mary's work and offers to pay her for a guided trip to the shore where he can learn from Mary about fossil collecting.
-While initially antagonistic, Mary accepts his offer.
-That night in their room at the Three Cups Hotel, Roderick treats Charlotte coldly, rebuffing her sexual advances and saying that now is not the time to have another baby.
+Initially antagonistic, Mary agrees.
+That night in their room at the Three Cups Hotel, Roderick treats Charlotte coldly, rebuffing her sexual advances, saying that now is not the time to have another baby.

-Roderick returns from his morning trip with Mary and finds Charlotte confined to her bed in a depressed state.
-He returns to Mary's shop and reveals that Charlotte has been sent to Lyme Regis in order to convalesce, and entrusts her to Mary's care as he will be departing to mainland Europe for four to six weeks.
-Mary reluctantly agrees, not wanting to pass up the money.
-Charlotte begins going out with Mary on her morning beach trips.
+Roderick returns from his morning trip with Mary and finds Charlotte in bed in a depressed state.
+He returns to Mary's shop and reveals that Charlotte has been sent to Lyme Regis in order to convalesce, and entrusts her to Mary's care as he will be touring Europe for four to six weeks.
+Mary reluctantly agrees, needing the money.
+Charlotte begins joining Mary on her morning beach trips.

-After bathing in the ocean as part of her rehabilitation, Charlotte falls ill with a high fever.
-Her physician, Dr. Lieberson, prescribes bed rest and assigns Mary to be her bedside nurse.
-Mary visits her friend Elizabeth Philpot, from whom she purchases a jar of salve to aid Charlotte's recovery.
-Mary refuses Elizabeth's friendly offer to come in for a visit.
-Charlotte quickly recovers, and from then on accompanies Mary on more outings and tries to help with domestic chores.
-Together with Mary, she is able to construct a mirror frame made of cowries.
+After sea-bathing as part of her rehabilitation, Charlotte develops a high fever.
+Her physician, Dr. Lieberson, prescribes bed rest and assigns Mary to nurse her.
+Mary calls on her friend Elizabeth Philpot, to purchase salve to aid Charlotte's recovery, refusing Elizabeth's offer to stay for a visit.
+Charlotte recovers, accompanies Mary on more outings, and helps with domestic chores.
+Together with Mary, she constructs a mirror frame from cowries.
 Saddened by her own failed attempts to have a baby, Charlotte learns that the figurines which Molly cleans every day represent her eight deceased children.